-Nalcor Engineering has developed and is continuing to develop, multiple detailed engineering solutions that could be used as an interim solution to facilitate line re-energization as quick as possible.
+Nalcor Engineering has developed multiple detailed engineering solutions that could be used as an interim solution to facilitate line re-energization as quick as possible.
 This upfront engineering will save on response time and enable the operations team to select from a variety of solutions depending on the failure scenario.
 The engineering alternatives described below consider the size and abilities of local contractors and line crews within the province.
-Nalcor has commenced work on the following solutions outlined in sections 8.1 to 8.6 below.
+Nalcor has commenced work on the following: